-5. Support federal legislation to remove the taxation requirement for conservation rebates issued by water districts in the state.
+5. Support federal legislation to remove the taxation requirement for conservation rebates issued by water districts.

 Under federal law, the Internal Revenue Service (IRS) does not classify energy efficiency rebates as taxable income.
 However, the IRS does not classify water conservation rebates in the same manner.
-It requires that rebates issued by MSWD and other water agencies to customers for removal of turf, replacement of high-volume toilets, or other rebate programs are classified as income and subject to tax by the IRS.
-Completing tax forms and explaining the process to customers is lengthy and provides a disincentive to their participation in rebate programs.
-MSWD will watch legislative support legislation that would amend the tax code to exempt water conservation rebates from customers' taxable income.
+As such, the IRS requires that rebates issued by MSWD and other water agencies to customers for removal of turf, replacement of high-volume toilets, or other rebate programs are classified as income and subject to federal tax.

+Completing tax forms and explaining the process to customers is lengthy and burdensome and provides a disincentive to customer participation in rebate programs.
+MSWD will support legislation that would amend the tax code to exempt water conservation rebates from customers' taxable income.